 Access accounting policies are policies that can be applied to one or more SAPs or access ports.

-Changes made to an existing policy, using any of the sub-commands, are applied immediately to all SAPs or access ports where this policy is applied.
+Changes made to an existing policy, using any of the subcommands, are applied immediately to all SAPs or access ports where this policy is applied.

-If an accounting policy is not specified on a SAP or an access port, accounting records are produced in accordance with the access policy designated as the default.
-If a default access policy is not specified, no accounting records are collected other than the records for the accounting policies that are explicitly configured.
+If an accounting policy is not specified on a SAP or an access port, then accounting records are produced in accordance with the access policy designated as the default.
+If a default access policy is not specified, then no accounting records are collected other than the records for the accounting policies that are explicitly configured.

-Network accounting policies can be applied to one or more network ports.
-Any changes made to an existing policy, using any of the subcommands, are immediately applied to all network ports where this policy is applied.
+Network accounting policies are policies that can be applied to one or more network ports, network IP interfaces and SDPs.
+Any changes made to an existing policy, using any of the subcommands, will be applied immediately to all network ports, IP interfaces or SDPs where this policy is applied.

-If no accounting policy is defined on a network port, accounting records are produced in accordance with the default network policy as designated with the default command.
-If no network default policy is created, no accounting records are collected other than the records for the accounting policies explicitly configured.
+If no accounting policy is defined on a network port, network IP interface and SDP, accounting records will be produced in accordance with the default network policy as designated with the default command.
+If no network default policy is created, then no accounting records will be collected other than the records for the accounting policies explicitly configured.

-A total of 16 accounting records are available on the 7210 SAS-D. A total of 17 accounting records are available on the 7210 SAS-Dxp.

-There are three types of accounting policies:
+On the 7210 SAS, a total of 21 accounting records are available.
+There are five types of accounting policies:

 - access

 - access port

 - network

+- · network interface